activescaffold/active_scaffold/README.md

 Branch Details
 --------------
-This branch (rails-3.2) on Github supports Rails 3.1 & 3.2, and is the current source of the 3.2.x line of gems.
-The master branch has dropped support for Rails 3.1
+rails-3.2 branch on Github supports Rails 3.1 & 3.2, and is the current source of the 3.2.x line of gems.
+The master branch (3.3.x) has dropped support for Rails 3.1

 Quick Start
 -----------